Fuerte de la Concepcion y del Triunfo

 The fort is an important historical landmark of the area as it symbolizes the city's cultural heritage.
 Outside of the fort's south wall is the Archdiocesan Marian Shrine of the Birhen sa Cotta, which is dedicated to the city's patron, Nuestra Señora de la Inmaculada Concepción y del Triunfo de la Cruz de Migpangi.
-The shrine is a well known pilgrimage site in city.
+The shrine is a well known pilgrimage site in the city.

-Background
+Features

 The fort is square in shape, with one of its side is facing the bay while the opposite side is facing the city.
 The fort has 4 bastions (baluarte), namely San Fernando, San Jose, Santiago and San Ignacio.
 The fort's material is mostly blocks made from a mixture of coral and sandstone joined together by lime.
 The stones were a common material used in buildings and these were mostly abundant in the nearby Panguil Bay and islands.

 At the fort's entrance is a large gate that was added during the fort's renovation.
 The gate features a bas relief of Saint James (Santiago in Spanish), adorned on its façade.